asklar/xaml-islands/readme.md

 </assembly>
 ```

-c.
-Your app needs to know how to activate the different WinRT types (including WinUI controls) that it references.
+- Your app needs to know how to activate the different WinRT types (including WinUI controls) that it references.
 You either need custom build logic (seen below) or you can use the [Unpackaged](https://www.nuget.org/packages/Unpackaged/) NuGet package to do this for you.

 ```xml
   <Target Name="_UnpackagedWin32MapWinmdsToManifestFiles" DependsOnTargets="ResolveAssemblyReferences">